tmpreston/docs-2/docs/api/application.md

 ### force_ssl

-Redirect all HTTP request to HTTPS
+Redirect all HTTP request to HTTPS.

 ```fsharp
 application {